launchdarkly/LaunchDarkly-Docs/README.md

 ## 🚴 Running the docs site locally

 Our site runs with [Gatsby](https://www.gatsbyjs.org/), [NPM](https://www.npmjs.com/), and [Yarn](https://classic.yarnpkg.com/en/).
-To run the site on your local machine, you may have to install some packages and dependendies.
+To run the site on your local machine, you may have to install some packages and dependencies.

 Here's how to start: